SIGPLAN/SIGPLAN.github.io/Conferences/OOPSLA.md

 layout: default
 title: "Object-oriented Programming, Systems, Languages, and Applications (OOPSLA)"
 ---
-OOPLSA (Object-oriented Programming, Systems, Languages, and Applications) is now part of SPLASH (Systems, Programming, Languages, and Applications: Software for Humanity).
+OOPSLA (Object-oriented Programming, Systems, Languages, and Applications) is now part of SPLASH (Systems, Programming, Languages, and Applications: Software for Humanity).